 How 95 minutes will change the way you manage for the better

-These motivational TED Talks will inspire you and change the way you manage your team for the better.
+These motivational TED Talks will inspire you and change the way you performance manage and coach your teams for the better.
 From Simon Sinek to Dan Pink, here are our top picks.

 No matter what field you’re in or what motivates you, there is a motivational TED Talk out there that will speak to you and change the way you operate.
 There is a goldmine of valuable information and insight out there, all in bite-sized, easily-digestible 20 minutes chunks.

-If you’re looking to learn more about performance management, or if you’re interested in the latest performance management trends, TED Talks can provide you with a wealth of new ideas.
+If you’re looking to learn more about performance management software, or if you’re interested in the latest performance management trends, TED Talks can provide you with a wealth of new ideas.

 Below, we’ll explore six must-watch motivational TED Talks that will up your performance management game and change the way you lead your teams forever.
 The list is in no particular order, and each one offers a unique insight into management and leadership.